The Sound of Magic: Music

 The music of this fantasy music drama was composed by music director Park Seong-il and lyrics are by Kim Eana, Seo Dong-seong, and Lee Chi-hoon.
 The production team worked together to create the music for 18 months.
 Director Park Seong-il said, "Once the script was completed, I started composing and took singing lessons for the actors during meetings."
 Praising the enthusiasm and hard work of the actors during the work period, he said, "I recorded every day for over a year.
 I needed concentration every moment enough to practice like a recording."
 Choi Sung-eun said, "As singing was a task, I went to the recording studio every day."
 Ji Chang-wook said that he worked while talking a lot with the production team about "how to express the emotions of the characters at the point where there was transition to the music in the play."

 Soundtrack

-The OST is composed by Park Seong-il on the lyrics of Kim Eana.
-Aside from Park Seong-il and Kim Eana, the drama's OST was also recorded with the Czech National Symphony Orchestra.
+The soundtrack was composed by Park Seong-il on the lyrics of Kim Eana.
+Aside from Park Seong-il and Kim Eana, the drama's music was also recorded with the Czech National Symphony Orchestra.
 The string recording was done in the second half of 2021 alongside composer Kim Seon Kyong.

-Pre-released OST titled "Annarasumanara" (Korean: 아저씨. 마술을 믿으세요?), rendered by Ji Chang-wook and Choi Sung-eun was released by Vlending Co., Ltd, on April 28, 2022.
-The full OST was officially released simultaneously with the worldwide release of the series on May 6.
+A pre-released song from the soundtrack titled "Annarasumanara" (Korean: 아저씨. 마술을 믿으세요?), rendered by Ji Chang-wook and Choi Sung-eun was released by Vlending Co., Ltd, on April 28, 2022.
+The full soundtrack was officially released simultaneously with the worldwide release of the series on May 6.